rls-p4/SciDBR/README.md

 The SciDB R package requires installation of a simple open-source HTTP network service called on the computer that SciDB is installed on.
-This service only needs to be installed on the SciDB machine, not on client computers that connect to SciDB from R.  It's available in packaged binary form for supported SciDB operating systems, and as source code which can be compiled and deployed on any SciDB installation.
+This service only needs to be installed on the SciDB machine, not on client computers that connect to SciDB from R.  See http://github.com/paradigm4/shim  for source code and installation instructions.

-See http://github.com/paradigm4/shim  for source code and installation instructions.
+Developers please note that R CMD check-style unit tests are skipped unless a system environment variable named SCIDB_TEST_HOST is set to the host name or I.P. address of SciDB.
+See the tests directory for test code.

 New features
 ===